Environmental Risk Factors & Their Role in Drug Addiction

 Addiction can also be a byproduct of mental illness, especially anxiety and depression.
 People who suffer from a mental illness may find that using drugs or alcohol to “self-medicate” makes them feel better.
 Sometimes they may not know they have a mental illness — they may just know that having a few drinks before a party helps them calm down.
 But, eventually, this can spiral out of control because someone who is using alcohol or drugs in this manner will gradually need to use more and more to achieve the same “high” they experienced in the beginning.

-Creating a Sober Living Environment
+How to Create a Sober Living Environment

 It can be hard to look back and realize that some of the factors listed above led someone you love down the road of addiction.
 However, it’s not too late to make some changes to encourage health and healing.
 Just as a person’s environment can create risk factors for addiction, it can also play an instrumental role in helping an addict work through recovery and successfully get their addiction under control.